siva010928/multi-chat-mcp-server/README.md

 ### 🏢 Built for Organizational Security & Privacy

 **Important Security Note:** This tool is **designed for local, organizational use only**.
-We strongly recommend using this with **organization-provided on-premises LLM instances** rather than cloud-based AI services to maintain complete control over your team's chat data and communications.
+We strongly recommend using this with **organization-provided on-premises LLM instances or your local installed LLM Agent Model** rather than cloud-based LLM model's to maintain complete control over your team's chat data and communications.

 **Why Local/On-Premises Deployment:**
 - **Data Privacy**: Keep sensitive team conversations within your organization